 The effects of a brain injury are both personal and terrifying.
 Your brain helps you control your emotions, thoughts and allows you to communicate.
 Your brain enables you to see, taste and remember.
 When any of these abilities are damaged, the victim has a difficult time coping.
 Victims can feel as if part of who they are has been stolen.

 A concussion is a sudden trauma-induced alteration of the alert state.
 A person does not need to lose consciousness to have a concussion or a traumatic head injury.
 There are different levels of concussion.
-A person can have a brain injury with out losing consciousness.
-In March of 2009, the tragic and highly publicized skiing head injury to actress Natasha Richardson showed what doctors already knew, a person can be walking and talking and yet have a severe and even life threatening head injury from a trauma.
+A person can have a brain injury without losing consciousness.
+In March of 2009, the tragic and highly publicized skiing head injury to actress Natasha Richardson showed what doctors already knew, a person can be walking and talking and yet have a severe and even life-threatening head injury from trauma.

 There are many different types of seizures, and they appear differently.
 A few examples are:

 - Partial seizures.
-These seizures involve part of the brain having abnormal function.
+These seizures involve part of the brain having an abnormal function.

 These are only a few examples.
 A specialist in epilepsy can perform a variety of tests that can help determine if there is a seizure, what area of the brain impacted and how to try to control the seizures.